Frequently Asked Questions from Majors & Prospective Majors in Biology & Related Fields Last update 08/23/2020

 Q2: I took AP calculus in high school.
 How much math do I need to take to complete the biology major?

-Ans: We are in the process of updating the math requirement.
-As of now, you need to take the equivalent of two terms of calculus, or one term of calculus and one term of statistics.
-A course in computing/programing, or a bio course that includes a computing component, is highly recommended.
-For information on placement in math courses, see http://www.math.columbia.edu/programs-math/undergraduate-program/calculus-classes/
+Ans: You need to complete the equivalent of two terms of college level calculus, or one term of calculus and one term of statistics.
+A course in computing/programming, or a bio course that includes a computing component, is not required, but is highly recommended.
+Completion of advanced math in high school may fulfill part or all of the calculus requirement.
+For information on placement in math courses, and evaluation of your high school calculus, see http://www.math.columbia.edu/programs-math/undergraduate-program/calculus-classes/.

 Back to Top of Page.

 they're both the same!
-The only difference is that C2005 has required
+The only difference is that UN2005 has required

 scales for the exams are the same - the scale is set using the

-scores of the C2005 (undergraduate) students.
+scores of the UN2005 (undergraduate) students.
 Therefore the exam scores needed to earn an

 A are exactly the same in each class.
 However